neoCrimeLabs/hiera_openvpn/README.md

 * Freenode #puppet as tinfoil
 * [Find me on Twitter](https://twitter.com/neoCrimeLabs)

-Keep in mind:  This is a proof of concept module, and I'm a puppet newb at the time of writing it.
+Keep in mind:
+* This is a proof of concept module and is not meant to be general purpose out of the box.
+* I'm a puppet newb at the time of writing it.
 It's bound to have issues and not be perfect.